 Pico de las Nieves

 What better way to end the trip than to conquer the infamous Pico de las Nieves.
 The highest point on Gran Canaria tops out at 1900 m.
 It’s over 20 km of climbing with some exceptionally steep ramps.
 At the top, you are rewarded with a stunning view of Tenerife’s El Tiede in the distance.
 Keep your eyes out at the summit, we often meet pros training on this great climb.
-Beers and mojitos are in order to toast a perfect training week.

 Unfortunately, our Canary Island experience has come to an end.